LajosPolya/Micronaut-3.4.1-MultiDataSource/README.md

 into PostMan.

 1. Create a resource using the `POST /entity` endpoint
-2. Fetch the entity using the `GET readOnlyExecutable/1` endpoint.
+2. Fetch the entity using the `GET readOnlyExecutable/{id}` endpoint.
 This will fail.
+3. Fetch the entity using the `GET readOnlyEntityManager/{id}` endpoint.
+This will succeed, but it will fail if the repository is marked with `@TransactionalAdvice`.
-3. Fetch the entity using the other endpoints, they will all succeed.
+4. Fetch the entity using the other endpoints, they will all succeed.

 ### Implementation Details
 Notice in the `application.yml` there are two Data Source;